Neuro-Foundation/neuro-foundation.io/Root/neuro-foundation.io/Binding.md

 * [XEP-0322](https://xmpp.org/extensions/xep-0322.html) provides a way to bind to the XMPP network using efficiently compressed XML using EXI.

-* Using the [IoT Broker](https://waher.se/Broker.md), you can bind to the network using UDP and DTLS.
+* Using the [TAG Neuron(R)](https://lab.tagroot.io/Documentation/Index.md), you can bind to the network using UDP and DTLS.